lrtfm/Numerical-scheme-for-Caputo-fractional-derivatives/InputReadME.md

 These formulas have same input parameters `qformula`, `t_array`, `u0`, `tol`.
 + `qformula`: This is a structure with two fileds `alpha` and `w`, where `alpha` is(are) the fractional order, and `w` is(are) the weight of the fractional term.
-  It corresponding to the term $ w D^alpha $ of the equation.
+  It correspond to the term $ w D^alpha $ of the equation.
 + `t_array`: This is the temporal mesh $(t_0, t_1, t_2, ..., t_N)$.
 + `u0`: This is the initial value, it can be any shape: scale or vector or matrix.
 + `tol`: This parameter only used in fast algorithms.
-It is used to limit the error of the SOE approximation.
+It is used to limit the error of the SOE(sum of exponential function) approximation.

 This is an example to solve the equation $ D^alpha u = f$, see file `example.m`.
 Also, you can find example in the fold `test`.